 After gutting out a stellar performance against Canada on Thursday, there may have been an expectation that the Swedes would make quick work of Japan.
 But despite earning just one point this tournament, the Japanese team showed the kind of resiliency and peskiness that helped them get to Group A in the first place.

-Josefin Bouveng scored the game's only goal midway through the first on a wrister from the slot that Riko Kawaguchi got a piece of, but it still found the back of the net.
+Josefin Bouveng scored the game's only goal midway through the first on a wrister from the slot that Riko Kawaguchi got a piece of, but still found the back of the net.